 Criminal Defense Strategy is vital

 After the criminal defendant tells his or her story to their criminal defense lawyer, they will probably collaborate with each other to come up with a strategy that will work best in court.
-Generally speaking, this strategy will be based upon the story that the defendant tells his or her attorney, but will probably not be exactly the same.
+Generally speaking, this strategy will be based upon the story that the defendant tells his or her criminal attorney, but will probably not be exactly the same.
 Coming up with a defense strategy is not as simple as telling the truth in a way that shows the defendant’s innocence or lessened legal culpability.
 Instead, it will often involve weighing witnesses’ credibility, figuring out the reputation between the community and the police as well as various other legal factors.
 In sum, a criminal defense lawyer will make sure all of these considerations will go into making a “theory of the case” that will be based upon the defendant’s story as well as other provable facts.
 While working on your defense strategy, your attorney can also help you find a bail bonds agency and a 24 hour bail bondsman or a bail bonds agent to help you post bail bonds and facilitate your release as soon as the judge states your bail amount.